gbernstein/gbdes/README.md

 * `ListClipped` can be used to save a list of detections discarded as outliers by `PhotoFit` or `WCSFit`, which can then be used as given to other fitting steps as objects to be ignored.
 * `Tpv2Pixmap` converts ASCII versions of the FITS TPV WCS solutions into the more general YAML format used by the `.astro` files.
 * `UpdateHeaders` is something I use to add/replace header values in DECam images with new values before processing them.
+* The `analysis` directory contains various (undocumented) Python modules for creating diagnostics of the astro/photometric solutions.

 ## Notes
 * The `tests` programs are not functional yet, don't try to build them.